ibm-build-lab/planning-analytics-demo/java_backend/README.md

 ## Build the Project

-Build the project by running: `mvn clean install`.
+Change your directory to the `spring-boot-app` and then build the project by running: `mvn clean install`.

 ## Running the server locally

+If you haven't done so, change your directory to the `spring-boot-app`.

 You can run the server with `mvn spring-boot:run`.